 - A. The committee elects its own officers. - B. The committee is responsible for recording the committee's proceedings. - C. All meetings must be called and conducted in accordance with Wisconsin's Open Meeting Law. - D. Notice of all meetings of the committee must be provided to all committee members, the Bureau Representative, and the WTCS School Representative, when appropriate. - E. A meeting may be called by either a committee member, the Bureau Representative or the WTCS Representative. - F. The Bureau, State or Local Committees may request interested organizations to have a representative serve as a Consultant Consultants may include: WI Technical College representatives; Industry Apprenticeship Coordinators: Apprenticeship Instructors: Employer and Employee Organization representatives; appropriate Community Based organizations.
-Consultants, guests, Bureau Representatives and WTCS Representatives are not permitted to vote; only designated members are permitted to vote. - G. Local committees will meet at least two times each year or as prescribed by the State Plumbing Apprenticeship Advisory Committee. - Joint Apprenticeship Committees.
+Consultants, guests, Bureau Representatives and WTCS Representatives are not permitted to vote; only designated members are permitted to vote. - G. Local committees will meet at least two times each year or as prescribed by the State Steamfitting Apprenticeship Advisory Committee. - (1) Joint Apprenticeship Committees.
 A meeting quorum exists when at least one employer and one employee representative is present.
-In the case of unequal representation, the members present shall vote for those absent from their group. - 2) Non-Joint Committees.
-A meeting quorum exists when at least two members are in attendance. - 3) When holding a local committee meeting, it is suggested that committees follow a formal procedure similar to the following: - i.
+In the case of unequal representation, the members present shall vote for those absent from their group. - (2) When holding a local committee meeting, it is suggested that committees follow a formal procedure similar to the following: - i.
 Call to order by presiding officer.
 This meeting is called to order in accordance with Wisconsin's Open Meetings Law. - ii.
 Roll Call of Committee members. - iii.
 Review and approval of minutes from last meeting. - iv.
 Reports. - v.
 Old Business. - vi.
 New business. - vii.
 Affirmative Action report. - viii.
 Communications and miscellaneous matters. - ix.
 Next meeting date. - x.
-Discussion.

-- xi.
+Discussion. - xi.
 Closed meeting portion (motion to close the meeting must be made in accordance with the Wisconsin Opening Meetings Law).
 Include time. - xii.
 Adjournment.